If you want to create beautiful still life photographs that evoke emotions and tell a story, you need a mix of creativity and skills.

 Week 6 – We’ll wrap up the course with a week dedicated to the flatlay – basically a still life photographed from above.
 Again, you’ll see how I create this type of images from set up to final edit, and you’ll learn about backdrops, camera settings, and styling & composition guidelines.

 Absolutely!
-The course is online so you can take part from any place in the world :) The fee is in British Pounds but when you pay it will be converted into your own currency.
+The course is online so you can take part from any place in the world :) The fee is in Euros but when you pay it will be converted into your own currency.
 To check the latest conversion rate, visit this site.

 Yes you can!
 Your currency will be automatically converted when you check out using either a credit card or Paypal.
-Visit this online currency converter to calculate the fee in your own currency
+Visit this online currency converter for an estimate of the fee in your own currency

 If you have more questions or doubts, please get in touch here :)